How To Build A Piano Teacher or Music School Website in 2024

 If you’d rather skip the guide and get started with a high performance website, or if you want to chat about piano lesson advertising (or other instruments), send me an email.
 I’d love to hear from you.

-Pages and Content Your Music Teacher Website Needs
+Pages & Content Your Music Teacher Website Needs

 Your homepage should either serve as the most important organic landing page on your website, or it should serve as a hub from which you link out to other, more important pages on your site.
 Three different scenarios: